Akshat-Jain/notes/notes/books.md

 id: books
 title: Books
 desc: ''
-updated: 1736067923001
+updated: 1736068645766
 created: 1706531624211
 ---

 I picked up the habit of reading back in 2022.
-I ordered a Kindle back in January 2022, to push me to read more, and it worked quite well! :D
+I ordered a Kindle back in January 2022, to push me to read more, and it worked quite well.
+If it works, it works! :D

 This page catalogs the books I’m currently reading, as well as those I have read or dropped in the past, along with my brief opinion on each.

+---

+## Recommendations

+If I had to recommend only 5 books from the below list, I'd recommend these:
+- Steve Jobs (by Walter Isaacson)
+- The Almanack Of Naval Ravikant (by Eric Jorgenson)
+- Elon Musk (by Walter Isaacson)
+- That Will Never Work (by Mark Randolph)
+- No Rules Rules (by Reed Hastings & Erin Meyer)

 ---